wirzka/CharlieTheSniffer/README.md

         -h show this helping message

 Example:
- ./csniff -i eth0
+    # ./csniff -i eth0
 Tips:
-If you don't want the output on terminal you can direct it to a file with the pipeling power:
+If you don't want the output on terminal you can direct it to a file with redirection power:
     $ sudo charliethesniffer.c -i eth0 > file_with_output
 Disclaimer:
 You MUST use this tool only within environment where